dotkernel/light-documentation/docs/book/v1/tutorials/doctrine-installation.md

 ConsoleRunner::run(new SingleManagerProvider($entityManager));
 ```

-(Optional) To keep things tidy I recommend to make an executable for the migrations of Doctrine as well for example `/bin/doctrine-migrations`:
+(Optional) To keep things tidy we recommend to make an executable for the migrations of Doctrine as well for example `/bin/doctrine-migrations`:

 ```php
 #!/usr/bin/env php